forestgrape/coronavirus/index.md

 __Warning__: These are __completely unchecked__ proposals and ideas.
 Anything that can increase the distribution of viruses could be dangerous as this could have an unforeseeable outcome due to irritations and infections in new locations.
 Such methods __should first be simulated__, e.g. by methods described in the section [Particle Dynamics in Respiratory Tract](#particles).

-##### In general methods ideally are
+#### methods ideally are
-- though through by a variety specialists from different fields
+- thought through by a variety specialists from different fields
 - simulated
 - tightly supervised, observed and recorded
 - published including raw data